-Trop is often used to say something is more than très (which means ‘very’).
-It means something like ‘so' or ‘too much'.
+Trop is often used to say something is more than très (very).
+It means something like “so” or “too much”.
 It's often used to exaggerate how great something is.

 The word chouette is used to talk about something that's pleasing.
 It’s usually used to describe a person, an object or an event.
 This expression is only used in a sincere and genuine way.

 - Je trouve cette couleur très chouette.
 (I find this colour very nice).